cyclotruc/gitingest/CONTRIBUTING.md

 13. Wait for the maintainers to review your pull request.
 If there are any issues, fix them and repeat steps 6 to 12.

     *(Optional) Invite project maintainer to your branch for easier collaboration.*

+## Dependency Management

+When you add a new import from an external package, make sure to add it to both `requirements.txt` and `pyproject.toml` (if applicable).
+This ensures all environments and CI/CD pipelines have the correct dependencies installed.